TAbdiukov/TAbdiukov.github.io/content/post/2023-12-16-gaza-occupation-myths/index.md

 No defensive measures taken in response to enemy attacks are qualified by international law to be a collective punishment.

 All the while the so-called 'blockade' lasts, a flow of products, things, materials from Egypt, from Israel, from the sea flows into Gaza, partly smuggled, partly as part of humanitarian aid.
 Israel is constantly creating humanitarian corridors.
 What are the materials obtained through these corridors used for?
-You guessed it, to create rockets and tunnels, to hold children's camps in which five-year-olds march with machine guns and shout "Death to Israel!", and teenagers train to kill.
-Yet Israel periodically allows these materials into Gaza, allows Palestinians into Israeli hospitals, allows family reunifications - finding out time and time again that none of its kind gestures are reciprocated; yet choose to do them again and again in order to act kindly, mercifully, and humanely.
+You guessed it, to build rockets and tunnels, to maintain children's camps in which five-year-olds march with machine guns and shout "Death to Israel!", and teenagers train to kill.
+Yet Israel periodically allows these materials into Gaza, allows Palestinians into Israeli hospitals, allows family reunifications - finding out time and time again that **none** of its kind gestures are reciprocated; yet chooses to do them again and again in order to act kindly, mercifully, and humanely.

-# Myth 4/4: Hamas is fighting for the liberation of Palestine.
+# Myth 4/4: Hamas is fighting for the liberation of Palestine

 Why do we need to liberate Palestine?
 To improve the lives of the Palestinian people, right?
 But Hamas spends the lion's share of international aid not at all on raising living standards - on military needs.
 Why?

 Because Hamas has one goal - to stay in power for as long as possible.
-And during a war it is easier to suppress resistance, steal, put public funds in your own pocket - the war will write off everything.
+And during a war it is easier to suppress resistance, steal, put public funds in one's own pocket - the war will write off everything.
 War - any war - justifies the fight against dissent, a decline in living standards, and rigid ideological boundaries.

 War makes a fighting person significant, people who only know how to kill - what will they do if peace suddenly comes?
 They don't know how to build.
 The old tried and tested method remains - appoint an enemy, blame them for all your failures - and fight, fight.
 The more dead and wounded in the next mess, the higher the degree of hatred towards the "enemies" fueled by propaganda.
 So the need for even the most recent concern disappears - not about the well-being, for that matter, just about the safety of one’s own people.

 # Conclusion: Lessons learned?

-* The Gaza Strip NEVER belonged to the Arab country called Palestine and was never taken from it by Israel.
+* The Gaza Strip **never** belonged to the Arab country called Palestine and was never taken from it by Israel.
 For the simple reason that there has never been such a country throughout history.

-* Israel COMPLETELY withdrew from the Gaza Strip in 2005.
+* Israel **completely** withdrew from the Gaza Strip in 2005.

 * In 2007, Gazans voted for Hamas in elections, which immediately began firing artillery at Israel from the Gaza Strip.